infradise/valkey_client/README.md

 ## Maintained By

 Maintained by the developers of [Visualkube](https://visualkube.com) at [Infradise Inc](https://visualkube.com/about-us).
 We believe in giving back to the Dart & Flutter community.

+---

+## License

+This project is licensed under the **Apache License 2.0**.

+⚠️ **License Change Notification (2025-10-29)**

+This project was initially licensed under the MIT License.
+As of October 29, 2025 (v0.11.0 and later), the project has been re-licensed to the **Apache License 2.0**.

+We chose Apache 2.0 for its robust, clear, and balanced terms, which benefit both users and contributors:

+* **Contributor Protection (Patent Defense):** Includes a defensive patent termination clause.
+This strongly deters users from filing patent infringement lawsuits against contributors (us).
+* **User Protection (Patent Grant):** Explicitly grants users a patent license for any contributor patents embodied in the code, similar to MIT.
+* **Trademark Protection (Non-Endorsement):** Includes a clause (Section 6) that restricts the use of our trademarks (like `Infradise Inc.` or `Visualkube`), providing an effect similar to the "non-endorsement" clause in the BSD-3 license.

+**License Compatibility:** Please note that the Apache 2.0 license is **compatible with GPLv3**, but it is **not compatible with GPLv2**.

+All versions published prior to this change remain available under the MIT License.
+All future contributions and versions will be licensed under Apache License 2.0.